How to Get a Medical Marijuana Card in Missouri Step by Step

 Medical marijuana is an effective treatment for an array of chronic and debilitating physical and emotional conditions.
 The evidence for its treatment value is so strong that 37 states, including Missouri, have robust medical cannabis programs.

 If you or a loved one has a diminished quality of life due to an ongoing medical condition, cannabis can provide effective symptom management to improve day-to-day function.
-The available products you can access with your Missouri medical card are highly regulated to ensure their quality and safety.
+The available products are highly regulated to ensure their quality and safety.

 You can obtain a medical marijuana patient certification form from a physician, submit an application to the state of Missouri’s Department of Health and Senior Services (DHSS), and receive approval to purchase cannabis from a state-licensed dispensary (or for your caregiver to do so) within 30 days if you follow each step of the process correctly.

 Step 1: Identify Your Qualifying Condition

 You can only obtain a medical marijuana card if you have a qualifying medical condition recognized by the state.
 Eligible conditions include: